solarboyjango/giselle-cms-api-docs/README.md

 # Giselle-cms-api-docs

 ## Overview
-This document provides an overview of the API endpoints available for managing knowledge base documents in the backend service.
+This document provides an overview of the API endpoints available for managing Folder documents in the backend service.
 The API is designed based on the Retrieval-Augmented Generation (RAG) framework to support document retrieval and response generation.

 ## Authentication & Authorization
 - **Authentication Method**: API Key